 All graduates should be sure that the Registrar’s Office has the most updated mailing address on record so that important information and your diploma will reach you.
 There is a form on the Registrar’s website to make these changes.

 Each graduate will receive 6 tickets for seating under the Commencement tent.
 Small children who will be sitting on a lap are not required to have a ticket.
 Fire regulations prohibit any guest to stand on the outskirts of the tent.
 Everyone must be seated and seating is on a first come, first served basis.
 Graduates may invite as many guests as they would like, but must realize that seating under the tent is limited to 6 tickets per graduate.
 There will be no extra tickets given.
 Additional guests beyond the 6 who receive tickets for seats under the tent, may view the ceremony via a live stream from the comfort of the Campus Recreation Center Gymnasium or the School of Law Room 283.

-Tickets will be available to those graduates who have been cleared and apprear on the graduation until 11am on Thursday, May 16.
-Tickets may be picked up in the Conferences Office, Suite 215A of the Campus Recreation Center during the hours of 8:30am-5:00pm.
+Tickets will be available to those graduates who have been cleared and appear on the graduation list beginning on Monday, March 3.
+Tickets may be picked up in the Conferences Office, Suite 215A of the Campus Recreation Center during the hours of 8:30am-5:00pm, Monday-Friday.
 Graduates must show a picture id and sign for their tickets when picking them up.
-Only the graduate themself may pick up their tickets.
-Graduates who are out of state/out of the country and can't come to campus to pick up tickets, should contact Debbie Burgo at (401) 254-3067 to make arrangements.
-If there are any extra tickets, they will be given out at the rehearsal on Thursday, May 16.
+Graduates must pick up their tickets in person unless they are out of state/live too far away to come to campus to pick them up.
+If this is the case, please contact Deb Burgo at (401) 254-3067 to make arrangements.
+Graduates participating in the ceremony must pick up their tickets by Wednesday, May 14.
+If there are any extra tickets, they will be given out at the rehearsal on Thursday, May 15.

 Simulcast of Ceremony